XiaoqianRuan1/IoU-filter/README.md

 # Fully Test-time Adaptation for Object Detection
-This is the code for object detective test-time adaptation.
-Here is an example about TTA based on VOC dataset -> Clipart dataset.
+Here is the modified version of code for Fully Test-time Adaptation for Object Detection.
+The detailed example of training VOC dataset -> Clipart dataset.

 ## Requirements
 The detection framework is inherited from [Maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark) and uses Pytorch and CUDA.